lauracabayol/LCG-TestDataScience-2/README.md

     │
     ├── config.py               <- Store useful variables and configuration
     │
-    ├── dataset.py              <- Scripts to download or generate data
+    ├── dataset.py              <- Scripts to load data
     │
     ├── features.py             <- Code to create features for modeling
     │
+    ├── forecast_model.py       <- Main class for forecast
+    │
+    ├── lstm_model.py           <- Model definition in pytorch
+    │
     ├── modeling
     │   ├── __init__.py
     │   ├── predict.py          <- Code to run model inference with trained models
     │   └── train.py            <- Code to train models
     │
-    └── utils.py                <- Code to metrics and other interesting functions
+    └── utils.py                <- Code to metrics and other interesting functions │
+├── app                                                <- Directory with notebook to run on a docker container │   └── data                                           <- Directory with data required to make predictions
+    └── ML_artifacts                                   <- Directory with model artifacts from MLFlow
+    └──Forecast_notebook.ipynb                         <- Notebook to make forecast
+    └──requirements.txt                                <- Required Python modules
+├
+├── Dockerfile                                         <-Code to launch the docker container
 ```